musevlt/mpdaf/obj/source/user_manual_image.rst

   ima=Image(data=MyData) #image filled with MyData ima=Image(data=MyData,variance=MyVariance) #image filled with MyData and MyVariance

--or from a FITS file (in which case the flux and variance values are read from specific extensions), using the following commands::
+- or from a FITS file (in which case the flux and variance values are read from specific extensions), using the following commands::

   ima=Image('image_variance.fits',ext=1) #data array is read from the file (extension number 1) ima=Image('image_variance.fits,ext=[1,2]) #data and variance arrays are read from the file (extension numbers 1 and 2)

+If the FITS file contains a single extension (image fluxes), or when the FITS extension are specifically named 'DATA' (for flux values) and 'STAT' (for variance  values), the keyword "ext=" is unnecessary.

 The WCS object can be copied from another image or taken from the FITS header::